Functional-Input Gaussian Processes with Applications to Inverse Scattering Problems: Numerical Study

 The proposed method is performed with the Mat{\'e}rn kernel function with the smoothness parameter $\nu=5/2$, which leads to a simplified form of \eqref{matern1}:

-Other parameters, including $\boldsymbol{\theta},\tau$ and $\gamma$, are estimated via maximum likelihood estimation.
+Other parameters, including $\Theta,\sigma^2$ and $\gamma$, are estimated via maximum likelihood estimation.
 Both of the linear kernel \eqref{eq:lk} and the nonlinear kernel \eqref{eq:nonlinearkernel} are performed for the proposed functional input GP and their LOOCV errors are reported in Table \ref{tab:prediction_simulation}.
 According to Section 3.3, LOOCV is then used to identify the optimal kernel.
 By minimizing the LOOCV errors, the linear kernel is identified as the optimal choice for the linear synthetic example, $f_1(g)$, and the nonlinear kernel is identified as the optimal choice for the nonlinear synthetic examples, $f_2(g)$ and $f_3(g)$.
-For the three synthetic simulations, their MAPEs are summarized in Table \ref{tab:prediction_simulation}.
-It appears that the optimal kernels selected by LOOCV are consistent with the selections based on minimizing the MAPEs, which shows that LOOCV is a reasonable indicator of the optimal kernel when the ground truth is unknown.
-Furthermore, based on the optimal kernels, the MAPEs (written in boldface) for the three test functions are less than $6\%$, indicating a high accuracy in predictions.
+For the three synthetic examples, their MSEs are summarized in Table \ref{tab:prediction_simulation}.
+It appears that the optimal kernels selected by LOOCV are consistent with the selections based on minimizing the MSEs, which shows that LOOCV is a reasonable indicator of the optimal kernel when the ground truth is unknown.

+The computational cost is also assessed for the two kernel choices.
+The numerical experiments were performed on a MacBook Pro laptop with Apple M1 Max of Chip and 32 GB of RAM.
+The computation for linear kernels in each of the examples takes about 9 seconds, while that for nonlinear kernels takes less than 1 second, indicating that the linear kernel requires more computation than the nonlinear kernel.
+This is not surprising, because the computation for linear kernels involves double integrals (see \eqref{eq:lk}) which in turn requires $N^2$ evaluations for the quasi-Monte Carlo integration as in \eqref{eq:linearkernelMC}, while the nonlinear kernel (see \eqref{eq:nonlinearkernel} and \eqref{eq:nonlinearkernelMC}) only requires $N$ evaluations.
+Furthermore, the linear kernel has $d$ lengthscale parameters that need to be estimated, while the nonlinear kernel only has one lengthscale parameter.
+Nonetheless, fitting the functional-input GP model is reasonably efficient with either a linear or nonlinear kernel, both of which take less than 10 seconds.